 e.
 A Vow to Cherish

-I haven’t seen this one yet but it looks promising.
 It’s about sticking to marital vows even when illness comes.
-It’s the movie embedded above.
+See my review here.

 As you can see, I have found a few more movies about married love, as shown above.
 I have also found an even better media choice that was right under my nose.
 A few Sunday nights ago I was making some cookies, as I listened to the Mormon Channel on my phone.
 I found an episode in “Mormon Identities” about Pres. and Sister Richard Walker.
 Sister Walker is Pres.
 Gordon B. Hinckley’s daughter.
 It is a second marriage for both of them and they are serving a mission in England as temple president and matron.
 They told the delightful story of how they started courting because one of their daughters set them up.
 As I listened to this, I realized, this is what I am looking for, stories of how real love unfolds in real life in unexpected places for real people.
 Specifically, real people who are committed to covenant-based love, not convenient, come-as-you-go-pleasure that masquerades as real love.

 So for idea #3, listen to the stories on Mormon Channel about real life people in the Church, fellow brothers and sisters in Christ, who have committed themselves to covenant-based marriage.
 Find a puzzle, a craft, or some project you can work on together or separately while you listen.
 Or you could listen while you make the above-mentioned treat!
 You can find these stories in the Mormon Channel programs called “Mormon Identities” and “Conversations.”
 Look for the episodes that feature married couples, like Linda and Richard Eyre.